philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 10. Click **Add**, select **Add row**.

-11. Select **Scheduled Start** as a field, then select **Today** as the condition in the drop-down.
+11. Select **Scheduled Start** as a column, then select **Today** as the condition in the drop-down.
+(This also removes the specific time condition in the filter).

 12. Click the **...** on the **Status** row and click **Delete**.

 13. Press **Ok** to save the condition.
 The view is now filtered to show only records where the Scheduled Start date is today.

-14. Add **Actual Start** and **Actual End** fields to the view.

-    **Note:** Since we no longer filter on the view status, we will see all today's visits including completed ones.
-These fields will help to differentiate completed visits and visits in progress.
+14. Add **Actual Start** and **Actual End** columns to the view.
+(Since we no longer filter on the view status, we will see all today's visits including completed ones.
+These fields will help to differentiate completed visits and visits in progress).

 15. Click on the **dropdown arrow** by the Save button (be careful not to press the button itself) and select **Save As**.

 16. Change the name to **Today's Visits** and press **Save**.

 17. Click **Publish** and wait for the publishing to complete.
+Close the tab.

 # Exercise \#2: Create Model-Driven Application